Network Options Assessment (NOA)

 Thank you for your input to our Network Development Roadmap consultation that closed on 15 June.
 We’ve used your feedback and have published our conclusions in the Network Development Roadmap – confirming the direction document.
 It confirms the direction of travel for the Electricity System Operator’s network planning activities over the next three years.
 You can find the Roadmap consultation and the Confirming the direction documents our Network Development Roadmap page.
 This page also contains updates on progress and will contain information on how to get involved.

 We held NOA Committee meetings in December and January to scrutinise the NOA results.
 The minutes of the December meeting and previous meetings are available to view.
-The minutes for January’s meeting will be available after the next meeting in May.
+The minutes for May’s meeting will be available after the next meeting in October.

 Long-term market and network constraint modelling